-Key personnel receive cybersecurity training regularly.
+Key personnel receive enhanced cybersecurity training regularly.
 Our IT team engages third-party vendors to assist with providing timely cybersecurity threat alerts in addition to monitoring cybersecurity threats and our defenses against cyberattacks.
 This monitoring includes the proactive identification of vulnerabilities in our systems with threat intelligence.
 The employees within our IT team who specialize in cybersecurity operations are responsible for coordinating and overseeing the activities of these third-party vendors.

-Sypris has a managed service provider (MSP) for incident response of cybersecurity threats and cybersecurity incidents and is managed by the Director of IT, who coordinates activities and monitors response performance.
-The Director of IT prepares briefings to the Board of Directors, and other relevant committees.
+Sypris has a managed service provider (MSP) for incident response of cybersecurity threats and cybersecurity incidents and is managed by the Chief Information Security Officer ("CISO"), who coordinates activities and monitors response performance.
+The CISO reports to the VP of Administration who prepares briefings to the Board of Directors, and other relevant committees.
 Our IT team evaluates security alerts received from our MSP, and any alert or threat that the MSP or the IT team identifies as a cybersecurity incident (such as a data security breach) is promptly escalated for further assessment and immediate remediation.
-Upon confirmation that a cybersecurity incident has occurred, our IT team will coordinate with our MSP and representatives from other internal departments, legal counsel and other service providers as needed.
-The Director of IT directs the development of a coordinated response strategy, entailing risk containment, notification processes, system restoration, incident documentation and assessment.
+Upon confirmation that a cybersecurity incident has occurred, our IT team will coordinate with our MSP and representatives from other internal departments, the VP of Administration, legal counsel and other service providers as needed.
+The VP of Administration directs the development of a coordinated response strategy, entailing risk containment, notification processes, system restoration, incident documentation and assessment.

-The Director of IT will notify the other members of our senior management team and the Chairman of the Finance and Audit Committee of our Board of Directors as needed.
+The VP of Administration will notify the other members of our senior management team and the Chairman of the Finance and Audit Committee and the Independent Directors of our Board of Directors as needed.